 What is an example of unfair discrimination?

-Unfair discrimination happens when a person is being treated differently than other categories of people at the workplace.
+Unfair discrimination is one of the most common forms of discrimination in the workplace.
+It happens when a person is being treated differently than other categories of people at the workplace.
 For example, when a woman doesn’t get offered a promotion at work because she got pregnant and will have a maternity leave soon, it is considered discrimination.

 Unfair discrimination is usually associated with age, disability, sexual and religious orientation, status as a parent, national origin, race, color, and gender.
 Such unpleasant situations usually occur while people are at school, work, or in a public place (such as a shopping mall, subway station, and similar).